 Dukes Bar, St James’ Place

-Dubbed by the New York Times as “The hotel bar which some say concocts one of the world’s best Martinis”, Dukes Bar’s signature cocktail, ‘89 St James’, arrived deconstructed sur trolley, recommended served in a iced martini glass swiftly pulled from the freezer.
-The cocktail, was invented by Dukes in tandem with Floris perfumery.
-A generous squirt of rose liqueur sprayed from an Edwardian style cut glass atomiser perfume bottle completed the almost over brimming flared glass’s contents of South American tonka beans, Sacred Dukes Exclusive Amber Vermouth, Stolichnaya Elite, Mozart chocolate bitters.
+Dubbed by the New York Times as “The hotel bar which some say concocts one of the world’s best Martinis”, Dukes Bar’s signature cocktail, ‘89 St James’, arrived deconstructed sur trolley, recommended served in an iced martini glass swiftly pulled from the freezer.
+The cocktail was invented by Dukes in tandem with Floris perfumery.
+A generous squirt of rose liqueur sprayed from an Edwardian-style cut glass atomiser perfume bottle completed the almost over-brimming flared glass’s contents of South American tonka beans, Sacred Dukes Exclusive Amber Vermouth, Stolichnaya Elite, Mozart chocolate bitters.
 Stirred not shaken.

 The Donovan Bar, Browns Hotel, Albermarle Street